morrisalp/Akkadian-Latin-OCR/README.md

 `conda env create -f environment_cuda.yml`

 Note: This also creates an environment with name `kraken`.
 If you want both environments, edit the `.yml` file to change the environment name (e.g. to `kraken-cuda`).

+## Usage Instructions

+Activate the Kraken Conda environment and then run:

+`kraken -i "IMAGE_FILENAME" OUTPUT_FILENAME binarize segment ocr -m MODEL_FILENAME`

+Using the following values:
+* IMAGE_FILENAME: Use the filename of the image you want to perform OCR on.
+* OUTPUT_FILENAME: Filename of text file to write output to
+* MODEL_FILENAME: Should point to the model file you want to use in `model/`

+## Fine-Tuning Model

+For instructions on fine-tuning the existing model on new data, see `Finetuning.md`.